quietui/quiet/docs/docs/components/accordion.md

 ### Customizing label content

 Accordions can have structured content as labels, but consider the experience for screen reader users.
-You may want to add `aria-hidden="true'` to decorative elements supplementary text that don't add meaningful context when the accordion is navigated with assistive technology.
+You may want to add `aria-hidden="true'` to decorative elements and supplementary text that don't add meaningful context when the accordion is navigated with assistive technology.

 ```html {.example}
 <quiet-accordion appearance="contained" auto-collapse id="accordion__styling">